ShADAMoV/GO/README.md

-# GO - это проект команды по хокею GO и GOHOCKEY
+# GO is a project of the GO and GOHOCKEY hockey team